Portland cement: Manufacturing

-A father and a son in Goma, Congo, in 2017.

 Portland cement clinker is made by heating, in a cement kiln, a mixture of raw materials to a calcining temperature of above 600 C and then a fusion temperature, which is about 1450 C for modern cements, to sinter the materials into clinker.

-The four mineral phases present in the cement clinker are alite (C3S), belite (C2S), tricalcium aluminate (C3A) and tetracalcium alumino ferrite (C4AF).
+The four mineral phases present in the cement clinker are alite (abbreviated C3S in cement chemist notation), belite (C2S), tricalcium aluminate (C3A) and tetracalcium aluminoferrite (C4AF).
 The aluminium, iron and magnesium oxides are present as a flux allowing the calcium silicates to form at a lower temperature, and contribute little to the strength.
-For special cements, such as low heat (LH) and sulphate resistant (SR) types, it is necessary to limit the amount of tricalcium aluminate (C3A: 3 CaO·Al_{2}O_{3}) formed.
+For special cements, such as low heat (LH) and sulphate resistant types, it is necessary to limit the amount of tricalcium aluminate (C3A) formed.

 The major raw material for the clinker-making is usually limestone (CaCO_{3}) mixed with a second material containing clay as a source of alumino-silicate.
 Normally, an impure limestone which contains clay or SiO_{2} is used.
-The CaCO_{3} content of these limestones can be as low as 80 %.
+The CaCO_{3} content of these limestones can be as low as 80%.
 Secondary raw materials (materials in the raw mix other than limestone) depend on the purity of the limestone.
 Some of the materials used are clay, shale, sand, iron ore, bauxite, fly ash, and slag.
 When a cement kiln is fired with coal, the coal ash acts as a secondary raw material.

 Cement grinding

 A 10 MW cement mill, producing cement at 270 tonnes per hour.

-To achieve the desired setting qualities in the finished product, a quantity (2–8 %, but typically 5%) of calcium sulphate (usually gypsum or anhydrite) is added to the clinker, and the mixture is finely ground to form the finished cement powder.
+To achieve the desired setting qualities in the finished product, a quantity (2–8%, but typically 5%) of calcium sulphate (usually gypsum or anhydrite) is added to the clinker, and the mixture is finely ground to form the finished cement powder.
 This is achieved in a cement mill.
-The grinding process is controlled to obtain a powder with a broad particle size range, in which typically 15 % by mass consists of particles below 5 μm diameter, and 5 % of particles above 45 μm.
+The grinding process is controlled to obtain a powder with a broad particle size range, in which typically 15% by mass consists of particles below 5 μm diameter, and 5% of particles above 45 μm.
 The measure of fineness usually used is the 'specific surface area', which is the total particle surface area of a unit mass of cement.
 The rate of initial reaction (up to 24 hours) of the cement on the addition of water is directly proportional to the specific surface area.
 Typical values are 320–380 m^{2}·kg^{−1} for general purpose cements, and 450–650 m^{2}·kg^{−1} for 'rapid hardening' cements.
 The cement is conveyed by belt or powder pump to a silo for storage.
 Cement plants normally have sufficient silo space for one to 20 weeks of production, depending upon local demand cycles.
 The cement is delivered to end users either in bags or as bulk powder blown from a pressure vehicle into the customer's silo.
-In industrial countries, 80 % or more of cement is delivered in bulk.
+In industrial countries, 80% or more of cement is delivered in bulk.